Skip to content

 --debug {DEBUG,INFO,WARNING}

-Set the log level - mostly for debugging purposes (default: 'WARNING') (default: WARNING)
+Set the log level - mostly for debugging issues with tested (default: 'WARNING') (default: WARNING)

 --version Show version information